ranjithkumarravikumar52/Java-sandbox/README.md

     * HashSet
     * TreeSet
     * LinkedHashSet
+* List
+    * ArrayList
+    * LinkedList
 ***
 * Aggregate operations
 * Algorithms
 * All the main operations will be practiced using a sample project called "Seat Reservation System"
 * [Doc Link](https://docs.oracle.com/javase/tutorial/collections/intro/index.html)
+***
+* Important Notes
+    * Two List objects are equal if they contain the same elements in the same order.

 ***
 ### IntelliJ Tips